frmichel/morph-xr2rml/README.md

 https://hal.archives-ouvertes.fr/hal-01245883.

 [6] F. Michel, C. Faron-Zucker, and J. Montagnat.
 A Mapping-Based Method to Query MongoDB Documents with SPARQL.
 In *27th International Conference on Database and Expert Systems Applications (DEXA 2016)*, 2016.

-## Changes

-#### 2017-10-25: new propety xrr:pushDown
-Property xrr:pushDown extends the mapping possibilities when defining iterations within a document (pull request #3 with the help of Freddy Priyatna, to fulfil a need of the [SlideWiki project](https://slidewiki.eu/)).
-See complete description in [2].
-Implemented for the MongoDB database.
-Example: a property ```xrr:pushDown [ xrr:reference "$.id"; x:as "newId"]``` can be defined either in the logical source together with an  rml:iterator, or within a referenced-valued term map that has a nested term map.
-  - In a logical source: the xx:reference "$.id" is evaluated against the current document, then the iterator is applied and in each document that comes out of the iterator, a new field ("newID" in this example)is created.
-  - In a reference-valued term map, the xx:reference "$.id" is evaluated against the document of the current iteration, and a new field ("newID" in this example) is created inside the documents that are passed to the nested term map.

-#### 2017-09-05: full implementation of the nested term maps
-Complex nested term maps (nested term map that embed another nested term map) are now enabled, thus allowing to deal with any level of nested documents (pull request #1 with the help of Freddy Priyatna).
-Implemented for the MongoDB database.

 ## Limitations